selimslab/selimslab.github.io/_NOTES/tech/programming/data-structures/skiplists.md

 Searching sorted data is a common use case

-A binary search tree would work well for static data. since it searches in logarithmic time but inserts in linear time
+For static data, you could simply use binary search over an array

-For dynamic data, one way is to keep a tree and balance the tree as you insert new elements.
+For dynamic data, one way is to balance a tree as you insert new elements.

 A simpler alternative is a skip list.
-It has multiple linked lists and it balances probabilistically
+It has multiple linked lists and it balances probabilistically.

+A skip list uses log-linear memory while a tree uses linear.
+Both have logarithmic search and insert time.
+But the former is simpler to implement, better for concurrent operations due to this simplicity, better for caching due to its linear structure

 ### Example

 #### Data: